srl-ethz/faive_gym_oss/README.md

 # faive_gym
-IsaacGym environments for the Faive Hand, intended to be used together with IsaacGymEnvs
+IsaacGym environments for the Faive Hand (and also somewhat easily extendable to other robotic hands), intended to be used together with [IsaacGymEnvs](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs)
 ![](img/isaacgym_preview.gif)

 1. Install Isaac Gym